Camera Bag

 Here's the photo gear I originally used for the Mt.
 Tam Blog (2013-2014).
 Total weight for the full bag and tripod was 21.4 pounds.

-[UPDATE: The Lowepro zippers finally passed away, so I replaced the bag with a really nice Tamrac in 2019.
-Amazingly, everything else remains the same as of October 2020.
-Edit: Now it's December 2024, and I've been shooting almost daily (I've been retired for 2-1/2 years now) with a Panasonic FZ-80D point-and-shoot superzoom camera that is surprisingly adequate (camera bag picture below)!]
+[UPDATE: Now it's December 2024, and I've been shooting almost daily (I've been retired for 2-1/2 years now) with a Panasonic FZ-80D point-and-shoot superzoom camera that is surprisingly adequate (camera bag picture below).]

 I haven't updated this page in quite a while!
 I had the Lowepro Mini Trekker for years, along with a Nature Trekker that was actually too big and heavy for carrying around.

 The binoculars and eyeglasses went in the side pouches.
 The pouch beneath the binocs holds cleaning stuff, spare battery and CF/SD cards.
 The focusing rail is in a plastic bag to provide a soft buffer against the lens.
 A Kirk BL-D800 quick-release L-bracket is attached to the camera body.
-[I still have all this stuff in 2026!]
+[I still have all this stuff in 2026, although I use a 105mm Micro Nikkor f/2.8G VR now.]

 I've tried the Adorama and Really Right Stuff focusing rails, but I prefer the Kirk rail.

 I'd already had the Kirk BH-3 ballhead for years back in 2013.
 This is the third tripod it's been mounted on.
 The Manfrotto and Feisol tripods didn't last, but the Gitzo felt better right off the bat and has already lasted longer than the other two did.
-[I still use it, 13 years later.]
+[I'm still using it in 2026 and have no plan to replace it anytime soon, although it could definitely use a refurbishment.]

 * * *